Hanwant/TuringMachines/README.md

 # Simple Turing Machines

 ## Busy Beaver
-Busy beavers as implemented here are turing machines which run on a 1-dimensional tape.
+Busy beavers as implemented here are Turing Machines which run on a 1-dimensional tape.
-The tape is initialized with 0 and the turing machine reads and writes to the tape as per its set of instructions.
+The tape is initialized with 0 and the TM reads and writes to the tape as per its set of instructions.
 <br>
 Given an initial 'state' and a current position, the instruction set for each state tells the machine what to write, where to move next and which state (and thus instruction set) to move to next.